 3 Must Visit National Parks while you travel in Georgia

-Georgia offers its guests a wonderful variety of natural landscapes.
+Georgia tourism offers its guests a wonderful variety of natural landscapes.
 Here every traveler is able to find an activity and a preferred kind of holiday for every taste and budget!
-The nature of Georgia has been generous in providing it with high mountain ranges, plains and dense evergreen forests, seas, rivers and lakes, which give a lot of options to choose from.
+The nature of Georgia (country) has been generous in providing it with high mountain ranges, plains and dense evergreen forests, seas, rivers and lakes, which give a lot of options to choose from.

 In this article, we want to bring up 3 national parks, which will be interesting in particular for tourists who visit: Tbilisi city, Kakheti and/or Black sea resort - Batumi.
 After city sightseeing, sunny beaches and visiting famous wineries you will want to retire and find spiritual harmony in the bosom of nature, then you should definitely visit the most famous national parks of Georgia.

 Kazbegi National Park

 One of the closest to Tbilisi and most popular parks in Georgia is Kazbegi National Park.
 It is located 150 km from Tbilisi on the eastern side of the Greater Caucasus.
 Every year thousands of tourists come here to hike and enjoy the surrounding beauty of Truso valley, Chaukhi Pass, 60-tower Khada gorge and Gudamakari mountains.
 The most adventurous hikers climb the famous Mount Kazbek (5054m), the third highest mountain in Georgia and the top 7th highest mountain in Europe.